jasonswords/cuckoo-setup/cuckoo-install-instructions.md

 ### DNS Servers – 8.8.8.8
 ###               8.8.4.4

+### Ensure that the VM network interface is set to "Host only adapter" amd the network is "vboxnet0", this must be set before the snapsot is taken.
+#### If this is incorrect, the VM cannot communicate with the host machine, throwing an error, host cannot communicate with the VM.
+Some features will not work correctly, such as the snapshot feature.
 ### Uninstall guest additions and eject the guest additions software from the Windows 7 VM before taking a snapshot, the snapshot must be named "Snapshot1", N.B, this is the default name but with the space removed between "Snapshot" and "1".
 ### Take the snapshot when the Windows 7 VM is at a booted state, where the desktop is visible.